 Pleasanton is a larger medium-sized city located in the state of California.
 With a population of 82,270 people and 14 constituent neighborhoods, Pleasanton is the 112th largest community in California.

 Pleasanton home prices are not only among the most expensive in California, but Pleasanton real estate also consistently ranks among the most expensive in America.

-Pleasanton is a decidedly white-collar city, with fully 91.73% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Pleasanton is a city of professionals, managers and sales and office workers.
-There are especially a lot of people living in Pleasanton who work in management occupations (18.35%), sales jobs (11.59%) and office and administrative support (9.92%).
+Pleasanton is a decidedly white-collar city, with fully 93.57% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Pleasanton is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Pleasanton who work in management occupations (18.35%), computer science and math (10.98%), and sales jobs (10.74%).

 Also of interest is that Pleasanton has more people living here who work in computers and math than 95% of the places in the US.